OctopusDeploy/blog/blog/2023-07/why-multi-tenancy-is-a-confusing-term/index.md

 Learning how communication methods differ between customer-facing tech and developer-facing tech was... eye-opening.
 Not least due to the weird and wonderful ways the software industry names the tools and philosophies it creates for itself.

-Finding out, for example, that 'Continuous Delivery' and 'Continuous Deployment' were disparate concepts (but also not really - [we wrote about it already](https://octopus.com/devops/continuous-delivery/what-is-continuous-deployment/)) that folk in DevOps both shortened to 'CD' was baffling to me, a relative outsider.
+Finding out, for example, that 'Continuous Delivery' and 'Continuous Deployment' were disparate concepts (but also not really - [we wrote about that](https://octopus.com/devops/continuous-delivery/what-is-continuous-deployment/)) and folk in DevOps shortened both to 'CD' was baffling to me, a relative outsider.

-The term 'multi-tenancy' follows a similar confusing path given the many scenarios described further up the page.
-These are, of course, simplified slices of a much bigger picture, but when one app can hit more than one category, where do you draw the definition?
+The term 'multi-tenancy' follows a similarly confusing path given the many scenarios described further up the page.
+These are, of course, simplified slices of a much bigger picture, but when one app can hit more than one category, where do you draw the line?

 Take Microsoft 365 (M365).
 M365 is Microsoft's classic Office suite modernized and delivered in a SaaS format.
 M365 users can access the suite through traditional desktop installs and cloud versions on almost any device.